AJ-DOUBLEA/AJ-DOUBLEA/README.md

 - 📫 How to reach me... email: "abduljalilaliyu12@gmail.com", discord: "Stickpiewak"
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+- Skills: JS and React (for web dev), python (For scraping, automating, some backend developmentand a little AI/ML), c# (For Unity)

 <!---
 AJ-DOUBLEA/AJ-DOUBLEA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.